The never-before-seen video of Carlos Mazón's arrival at Cecopio

 The death toll rises to 230

-As the investigation progresses, new details are emerging about the victims, whose number has now risen to 230.
+As the investigation progresses, new details about the victims have also emerged, bringing the total to 230.
 This decision was made by the investigating judge, who added to the case the death of a 74-year-old resident of Catarroja who succumbed to a pulmonary thromboembolism on November 3rd of last year.
 The judge believes there is a causal link between this death and the floods that devastated the municipality in the L'Horta Sud region.
-The man, who lived on the ground floor, was soaked all night as a result of water entering his home and was unable to "take shelter or go elsewhere," the magistrate explained.
+The man, who lived on the ground floor, was left soaked all night as a result of water entering his home and was unable to "take shelter or go elsewhere," the magistrate explained.
 The "immediate exposure to cold water, a limitation of his mobility, and physical stress" led to this man, "who suffered from pre-existing conditions, suffering a pulmonary thromboembolism" which, "as the forensic report states, ultimately resulted in his death," she added.